waldrain/waldrain.github.io/moniwonig.md

   final value unknown; put in a new one, starting at 0.3 kWh
 - install separate electricity meter for moniwonig; wwwp mixes PV and grid mains

-### done 2023-07-13
+### done 2023-07-16

-- disconnected boiler from gas water heater durchlauferhitzer now that wwwp is up and running
+- disconnect and remove boiler from gas water heater durchlauferhitzer now that wwwp is up and running
+- document boiler for selling or gifting away
+- test the led deckenstrahlerbirnen with R-wert > 0.8
+  &ndash; warm led lamp [sample light colour photos 2200-5000 Kelvin](https://www.usa.lighting.philips.com/consumer/led-lights/warm-led-light)

 ### Roofing EGN